ReactiveBayes/RxInfer.jl/docs/src/contributing/overview.md

 Before opening a pull request, please make sure that all tests pass without failing!
 All examples (can be found in `/examples/` directory) have to run without errors as well.

 !!! note
-    Use `make test` and `make examples` commands to ensure that both tests and examples run without any issues.
+    Use `make test`, `make examples` and `make docs` commands to ensure that all tests, examples and the documentation build run without any issues.
+See below for the `Makefile` commands description in more details.

 ### Style conventions